 No user shall discharge wastewater containing in excess of the following POTW Protection Criteria concentrations without prior notification to the City of Greensboro Industrial Waste Section.
-An Industrial Waste Survey is required as prior notification.
+An Industrial Waste Survey or Wastewater Discharge Permit Application is required as prior notification.
 These average concentrations apply at the point where the wastewater is discharged to the POTW collection system.
 The City of Greensboro reserves the right to establish additional POTW Protection Criteria at any time it is deemed necessary.